-We can decide to give as an output directly the 'ASD' (Amplitude Spectral Density), rather than the pl_psd.pset('scale', 'ASD');

-'PSD' (Power Spectral Density).
+We can decide to give as an output directly the 'ASD' (Amplitude Spectral Density), rather than the 'PSD' (Power Spectral Density).
 We can also have 'AS' (Amplitude Spectrum) or 'PS' (Power Spectrum).

-Here I choose to use ASD, so I set the value corresponding to the "Scale" entry to be the 'ASD'.
+Here I choose to use ASD, so I double-click on the "Value" corresponding to the "Scale" entry and go ahead and enter the string, 'ASD'.